Music of Vinland Saga

-Vinland Saga (ヴィンランド・サガ, Vinrando Saga) is a Japanese anime television series based on Makoto Yukimura's manga of the same name.
+Vinland Saga (ヴィンランド・サガ, Vinrando Saga) is a Japanese anime television series based on Makoto Yukimura's manga series Vinland Saga.
 The anime uses multiple opening and closing themes as well as two soundtracks.

 Singles

 The first opening theme is "Mukanjyo" by Survive Said the Prophet, while the first ending theme is "Torches" by Aimer.
 Yosh from Survive Said the Prophet said he the band found the theme comfortable to play thanks to their relationship with Yabuta while Aimer instead wanted to portray the emotions Thorfinn and Thors share in the early episodes in an attempt to "pass the torch".
 The second opening theme is "Dark Crow" by Man with a Mission, and the second ending theme is "Drown" by Milet.
 "Dark Crow" is intended to follow the Viking theme while Milet said that the overlapping music in "Drown" is meant to immerse listeners into Thorfinn's new conflicting world.

 For the second season, the first opening theme is "River" by Anonymouz, while the first ending theme is "Without Love" by LMYK.
 Anonymouz wanted to portray through her songs the weakened Thorfinn and what new emotions the protagonist could obtain as a slave.
 LMYK expressed similar desires but in a more tragic nature as the song is meant to show the hopelessness and regrets the character suffered.
 The second opening theme is "Paradox" by Survive Said the Prophet, and the second ending theme is "Ember" by haju:harmonics.
 Yosh was inspired to write more stylish lyrics with far more hopes. haju:harmonics, meanwhile, wanted to portray courage and hope with her song.